Luciferianism: Etymology

 The word Lucifer is taken from the Latin Vulgate, which translates הֵילֵל as lucifer.
 The Biblical Hebrew word הֵילֵל, which occurs only once in the Hebrew Bible, has been transliterated as hêlêl, or heylel.
 The Septuagint renders הֵילֵל in Greek as ἑωσφόρος (heōsphoros), a name—literally "bringer of dawn"—for the so-called morning star.

-In Christian and Jewish exegesis of Isaiah 14, Nebuchadnezzar II, who conquered Jerusalem in 587 BCE, is condemned in a prophecy by the Isaiah and called the "Morning Star" (i.e., the planet Venus).
+In Christian and Jewish exegesis of Isaiah 14, Nebuchadnezzar II, who conquered Jerusalem in 587 BCE, is condemned in a prophecy by Isaiah and called the "Morning Star" (i.e., the planet Venus).
 The Hebrew text in this chapter says, הֵילֵל בֶּן-שָׁחַר (Helel ben Shachar, "shining one, son of dawn").
 Helel ben Shahar may refer to the Morning Star, but the text of Isaiah 14 gives no indication that Helel was a star or planet.

 Later Christian tradition came to use the Latin word for "morning star", lucifer, as a proper name ("Lucifer") for the Devil—as he was before his fall.
 As a result, Lucifer has become a by-word for Satan or "the Devil" in Christianity and popular Western literature, as in Dante Alighieri's Inferno, Joost van den Vondel's Lucifer, and John Milton's 1667 Paradise Lost.
 However, the Latin word never came to be used exclusively, as in English, in this way.
 It was also applied to others, including Jesus.
 The image of a morning star fallen from the sky is generally believed among bible scholar to have a parallel in Canaanite mythology.

 History

 Medieval

 The Luciferian label—in the sense of Lucifer-worshipper—was first used in the Gesta Treverorum in 1231 for a religious circle led by a woman named Lucardis (Luckhardis).
 It was said that in private she lamented the fall of Lucifer (Satan) and yearned for his restoration to heavenly rule.
 The sect was exposed by the Papal Inquisition.
 In 1234, Pope Gregory IX issued the bull Vox in Rama calling for a crusade against the Stedinger, who were accused of Luciferianism.
 The bull contains a detailed description of supposed rites and beliefs.
 This description was repeated and occasionally expanded in the following centuries, but "modern historiography agrees on their entirely fictitious nature".
 The actual identity of the heretics accused of Luciferianism is often difficult to ascertain.
 Those of the 13th-century Rhineland appear to have been Cathars (Alexander Patschovsky) or a distinct off-shoot of the Cathars (Piotr Czarnecki).

 In the 14th century, the term Luciferians was applied to what appear to have been Waldensians.
 They were persecuted under the Luciferian label in Schweidnitz in 1315 and in Angermünde in 1336.
 In 1392–1394, when some four hundred Luciferians from Brandenburg and Pomerania were brought before the inquisitor Peter Zwicker, he exonerated them of devil-worship and correctly identified them as Waldensians.
-At the same time, the inquisitor Antonio di Settimo in Piedmont believed the local Waldensians to be Luciferians.
+At the same time, the inquisitor Antonio da Settimo in Piedmont believed the local Waldensians to be Luciferians.